quacksouls/bitburner/doc/guide/reboot.md

 You have installed your first batch of Augmentations, bought from CyberSec.
 Most of your progress has been reset, but you get to keep the effects of all Augmentations installed so far.
 All scripts you have saved on your `home` server can still be found there.
-It is time to start again, but this time with slightly better stat multipliers.
+Let's start again, but this time with slightly better stat multipliers.

 ## Reboot income and Hack farming

 First things first.
-Let's restart your streams of passive income as per the section [Starting out](start.md).
+Let's restart your streams of passive income as per the chapter [_Starting out_](start.md).
 Use the starting amount of $1k to purchase a Hacknet node and let it generate passive income.
 While the Hacknet node is running in the background, you need to upgrade your Hack stat.
 The simplest way to do so is to take the course <kbd>Study Computer Science (free)</kbd> at